bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 menu, with the game world still visible / running in the background.

-You can have some systems that are still running even when the state is "inactive", that is, in the background, with other states are running on top.
+You can have some systems that are still running even when the state is "inactive" (that is, in the background, with other states running on top).
 You can also add one-shot systems to run when "pausing" or "resuming" the state.

 In your [app builder](./app-builder.md):